apike/allenpike.com/_posts/2024-08-16-forestwalk-labs.md

 If you’re a developer who wants to try what we’re working on when it’s ready, or compare notes on the challenges of applying LLMs on product teams, [get in touch](https://om5mj4keoar.typeform.com/to/m9VicSt2?typeform-source=forestwalk.ai)!

-Or, you can just [follow along](/follow/) as I write about the wild adenture of starting something new. 🚀
+Or, you can just [follow along](/follow/) as I write about the wild adventure of starting something new. 🚀